 No, any veterans benefits paid under any law administered by the Department of Veterans Affairs (VA) should not be reported as income to the Internal Revenue Service (IRS).

 Will Post 9/11 GI Bill pay for out-of-state tuition and fees?

 No, Post 9/11 GI Bill only pays for in-state tuition and fees.
+The University of West Georgia grants out-of-state tuition waivers to all students using GI Bill benefits earned within the last 120 months.
 Please contact the Registrar's Office in Parker Hall to determine your residency status.